• Skip to primary navigation

 This basic quick bread was simply the least expensive bread they could make.
 It only required flour, baking soda, and soured milk or buttermilk.

 The wheat that grew in Ireland was a “soft wheat”.
-It has less gluten than the “hard wheat” that was more popular in America and the UK and does not work well with yeast.
+It has less gluten than the “hard wheat” that was more popular in America and the UK, and it doesn’t work well with yeast.

-In order to leaven breads with this soft wheat, (the Irish grew soft wheat and also imported from the US,) the Irish used buttermilk and bicarbonate of soda.
+In order to leaven breads with this soft wheat, the Irish used buttermilk and bicarbonate of soda.
 These two ingredients were readily available as rural farmers would have buttermilk, as a by-product of making butter, and bicarbonate of soda, which was relatively inexpensive and not as perishable as yeast.

 The acid in the buttermilk reacts with the base of bicarbonate of soda.
 This chemical reaction produces tiny bubbles of carbon dioxide that leavens the bread.